The First Congregational Church

 Wicca is a religion, not a political movement

-If you are looking for a Wiccan church
+If you are looking for a Wiccan church (or circle)

 In the last half of the 20th century most Wiccan congregations consisted of limited covens of dedicated people.
 The model was that every Wiccan is a Priest or Priestess to himself or herself, and covens offered training and practice somewhat equivalent to the religious seminary of other religions.
 As Wicca has grown rapidly we now find that there are many people who want to participate in our religion at a level below that of a Priest or Priestess.
 Some people are new to the religion, have read a few books, and need to experience Wiccan ways for a while without a serious commitment in the clergy.
 Some people have busy lives, families to raise, work to do, and want to participate in religious activities when their busy lives permit.
 Some people want to know that there is someone to call for special occasions in their lives, to celebrate rites of passage, bless babies, formalize weddings, and someone to talk to in times of stress.
 Not everyone wants to be a Priestess or Priest, but many want to have a church where they can be a member.